KRVPerera/DistributedJobRaft/README.md

 - Term-based approach - Raft uses "terms", where each term start with leader election.
 This helps spot leader failures and trigger new elections if needed.

+- Raft persistent states are saved in SQLite database so that when a node restarts from failure it does not have to start fresh.

 ### Synchronization

 Raft achieves synchronization by bringing all nodes in the cluster into a consistent state.